weldpua2008/docker-ansible/README.md

 Obtaining these Images from DockerHub
 =====================================

-Ansible, Inc content on DockerHub lives at https://hub.docker.com/r/weldpua2008/docker-ansible/
+This content on DockerHub lives at https://hub.docker.com/r/weldpua2008/docker-ansible/

 There are images available currently for CentOS and Ubuntu, using both the latest stable version of Ansible.